Knowledge base

 Still have questions about the engergielabels A to G?
 Check out the frequently asked questions about the energy labels here.
 From where to find your energy label to tips on how to make your home more energy efficient.
 Do you have other specific questions about energy labels?
 Feel free to contact us for more information.

-Where can I find the energy label of my?
+Where can I find the energy label of my house?

 An energy label indicates how energy efficient your home is.
 Energy labels between B and C are often considered acceptable because they indicate reasonably low energy consumption.
 Do you have energy label A or higher?
 Then you are doing optimally, because your home uses little energy.
 Do you have a house with energy label G?
 Then your energy consumption is high.
 You can improve this by insulating your house or installing solar panels to make your home more energy efficient.

-What does your home need to meet for energy label A?
+What does your house need to meet for energy label A?

-To get energy label A, your home must be well insulated (roof, walls and floors) and use energy-efficient systems, such as a heat pump or solar panels.
+To get energy label A, your property must be well insulated (roof, walls and floors) and use energy-efficient systems, such as a heat pump or solar panels.
 Energy-efficient lighting and appliances also contribute.
-If you have solar panels, the energy output is offset against energy consumption, making your home even more efficient.
+If you have solar panels, the energy output is offset against electricity consumption, making your home even more efficient.

 What does energy label A+++ house mean?